emiller42/splunk-statsd-backend/README.md

     useSSL: true,            // HEC is using SSL (Default: true)
     strictSSL: true,         // Should collectd should validate ssl certificates.
 Set to false if Splunk is using self-signed certs.
 (Default: true)
     splunkToken: 'abcde',    // HEC token for authentication with Splunk (required)
+    globalDimensions: [],    // Array of additional dimensions to include on all metrics. (default: [])
     // the following are somewhat equivalent to the 'prefix*' options for the graphite backend
     timerLabel: 'timer',     // Label applied to all timer metrics (default: 'timer')
-    counterLabel: counter,   // Label applied to all counter metrics (default: 'counter')
+    counterLabel: 'counter', // Label applied to all counter metrics (default: 'counter')
-    gaugeLabel: gauge,       // Label applied to all gauge metrics (default: 'gauge')
+    gaugeLabel: 'gauge',     // Label applied to all gauge metrics (default: 'gauge')
-    setLabel: Set,           // Label applied to all set metrics (default: 'set')
+    setLabel: 'set',         // Label applied to all set metrics (default: 'set')
     // the following populate splunk-specific fields
     host: 'foo',             // Specify a 'host' value for the events sent to Splunk.
 Leave unset to let Splunk infer this value.
     source: 'statsd',        // Specify a 'source' value for the events sent to Splunk.  (default: statsd)
     sourcetype: _json,       // Specify a 'sourcetype' value for the events sent to Splunk. (default: _json)
     index: 'main'            // Specify the target index for the events sent to Splunk.
 Leave unset to let Splunk control destination index.